thisisyichenzhang/ShinyApp/README.md

 ```

 ## R-portable version
-This shiny app also has a R-portable version, which does not require the pre-installation of R on your machine (which is good for those have not heard of/used R before).
-You can simply copy-paste the R-portable folder in your laptop, and run the App with an easy 'Click'.
+This shiny app also has an R-portable version, which does not require the pre-installation of R on your machine (which is good for those who have not heard of/used R before).
+You can simply copy-paste the R-portable folder into your laptop and run the App with an easy 'Click'.
 Please contact the author if you are interested in getting the Rportable App.